ErencanPelin/Unit-Testing-and-Mocking-In-Unity/README.md

 ## Unity Project Setup
 ### Basics
 1. Create a new blank Unity project using version `2022.2.6f1`.
 The name of the project does not matter, but take note of where the project is created, we will be modifying some files in the Unity Project's packages folder manually later.
-2. Once the project is loaded, create a new folder called `Scripts`, and then create 3 new folders in side the 'Scripts' folder: `Editor`, `Runtime`, `Tests`
+2. Once the project is loaded, create a new folder called `Scripts` inside the `Assets` folder, and then create 3 new folders inside the 'Scripts' folder: `Editor`, `Runtime`, `Tests`
-3. Inside `Assets/Tests`, create 2 more folders, named `Editor` and `Runtime`
+3. Inside `Assets/Scripts/Tests`, create 2 more folders, named `Editor` and `Runtime`
 4. Your folder hierarchy should be as follows:
 ```
-Scripts
+Assets
-- Assets
+- Scripts
     - Editor
     - Runtime
     - Tests